dogtagpki/pki/docs/installation/podman/Deploying_PKI_ACME_Responder_on_Podman.md

 ## Deploying PKI ACME Responder

-Create a pod to encapsulate PKI ACME containers with the following command:
+Create a network with the following command:

 ```
-$ podman pod create --name pki -p 8080:8080 -p 8443:8443
+$ podman network create example
 ```

 Deploy the PKI ACME responder with the following command:

 ```
 $ podman run \
-    --name pki-acme \
+    --name acme \
+    --hostname acme.example.com \
+    --network example \
-    --pod pki \
+    --network-alias acme.example.com \
     --rm \
     -it \
     quay.io/dogtagpki/pki-acme
 ```

-The responder should be accessible at http://localhost.localdomain:8080/acme/directory.
+The responder should be accessible at http://acme.example.com:8080/acme/directory.

 ## Deploying Permanent CA Signing Certificate

-To deploy a permanent CA signing certificate, prepare a folder (e.g. certs) to store the certificate and key.
+To deploy a permanent CA signing certificate, prepare a folder (e.g. `certs`) to store the certificate and key.

-If the CA signing certificate and key are available in PEM format, store the certificate in a file called **ca_signing.crt**, and store the key in a file called **ca_signing.key**.
+If the CA signing certificate and key are available in PEM format, store the certificate in a file called `ca_signing.crt`, and store the key in a file called `ca_signing.key`.

-If the CA signing certificate is stored in an NSS database, export the certificate and the key and import them into a PKCS #12 file called **certs.p12** with a **ca_signing** friendly name, and store the PKCS #12 password in a file called **password**.
+If the CA signing certificate is stored in an NSS database, export the certificate and the key and import them into a PKCS #12 file called `certs.p12` with a `ca_signing` friendly name, and store the PKCS #12 password in a file called `password`.

 For example: